 Choose Correlational Analytics > Enter your data source

-After click Run, a series of plots are shown to the user.
+After clicking the Run button, a series of plots are shown to the user.
 The first chart shows us the correlations of the selected variables with charges sorted in descending order.

 The following plots show distributions of charges broken down by each compared variable.
 The below figure shows the distributions of charges for smokers and non-smokers.